Contact processes on the integers: Contact processes

 \section{Contact processes}

 The \textit{contact process} on a graph $G=(V,E)$ is a continuous time Markov process $\xi_{t}$ whose state space is the set of subsets of $V$.
-Regarding each site in $\xi_{t}$ as occupied by a particle and all other sites as vacant, the process at rate $\mu$ evolves according to the following local prescription: (i) Particles die at rate 1. (ii) A particle at site $x$ gives birth to new ones at each site $y$ such that $xy \in E$ at rate $\mu$. (iii) There is at most one particle per site, i.e.\ particles being born at a site that is occupied coalesce for all subsequent times.
+Regarding each site in $\xi_{t}$ as occupied by a particle and all other sites as vacant, the process at rate $\mu$ evolves according to the following local prescription: (i) Particles die at rate 1. (ii) A particle at site $x$ gives birth to new ones at each site $y$ such that $xy \in E$ at rate $\mu$. (iii) There is at most one particle per site, that is, particles being born at a site that is occupied coalesce for all subsequent times.
 Thus $\xi_{t}$ can be thought of as the particles descending from the sites in $\xi_{0}$.
-The contact process was first introduced in Harris \cite{H74} and has been greatly studied since then; an up-to-date account of main results and proofs can be found in Liggett \cite{L99}.
+The contact process was first introduced in Harris \cite{H74} and has been widely studied since then; an up-to-date account of main results and proofs can be found in Liggett \cite{L99}.
 Let us denote by $\mu_{c}(G)$ the critical value of the contact process on $G$, that is $\mu_{c}(G) = \inf\{\mu: \pr(\xi_{t} \not=\emptyset, \mbox{ for all } t)>0\}$, where $\xi_{t}$ is the contact process on $G$ started from any $\xi_{0}$ finite, $\xi_{0} \subset V$.
 We note that throughout the proofs of this section we make extensive use of the construction of contact processes from the graphical representation, the reader is then assumed to be familiar with that and standard corresponding terminology (see \cite{D91} or \cite{L99}).

-We will consider the collection of graphs $Z_{M}$, $M\geq1$, where $M$ is a finite integer and $Z_{M}$ is the graph with set of vertices the integers, $\Z$, for which pairs of sites at Euclidean distance not greater than $M$ are connected by an edge.
-We shall also consider the related collection of graphs $\Zmg_{M}$, $M\geq1$, where $\Zmg_{M}$ is the subgraph of $Z_{M}$ with set of vertices $\Zm :=\{0,-1,\dots\}$ obtained by retaining only edges connecting sites in $\Zm$.
+We will consider the collection of simple graphs $Z_{M}$, $M\geq1$, where $M$ is a finite integer and $Z_{M}$ is the graph with set of vertices the integers, $\Z$, for which pairs of sites at Euclidean distance not greater than $M$ are connected by an edge.
+We shall also consider the related collection of graphs $\Zmg_{M}$, $M\geq1$, where $\Zmg_{M}$ is the graph with set of vertices $\Zm :=\{0,-1,\dots\}$ obtained by $Z_{M}$ by retaining only edges connecting sites in $\Zm$.

 Firstly, the shape theorem for contact processes on $\Zmg_{M}, M\geq1,$ is stated, the result is a consequence of Durrett and Schonmann \cite{DS1}.
 Let us denote by $1(\cdot)$ the indicator function.